 A White Tongue: Causes and Solutions

-Usually, the color of the tongue is associated with our digestion, our stomach and our liver.
-The appearance of sores or thrush is the same.
-We might be looking at a weakened immune system, where it would be necessary to raise our natural defenses.
-As you can see, it’s no mystery.
-They are only effects, results, and problems associated with a need to improve our diet.
+Usually, the color of your tongue is related to your digestive system, but mostly to your stomach and liver.
+If you’re also experiencing cold sores or ulcers in your mouth, it may be due to a week immune system.
+And so it would be necessary to boost your natural defenses.
+As you can see, a white tongue is no mystery.
+It’s only effects, results, and problems associated with the need for a better diet.
 But let’s look at it more closely.

-Just as we brush our teeth, we should also give our tongues a light scraping.
-The tongue stores numerous bacteria that need to be removed and can also cause the whitish color on the tongue along with an uncomfortable taste.
-Remember, one gentle daily brushing and your tongue will look better.
+In the same way you brush your teeth, you should scrape your tongue lightly.
+Your tongue stores bacteria that you must remove.
+That bacteria can also cause you to have a white tongue along with an unpleasant taste.
+Remember, one gentle daily brushing and your tongue will look much better.

-It is very common, and that white and thick tongue is one of the first symptoms.
-But you must also observe other effects.
-Does your belly feel swollen?
-Do you have gas, stomach pain, nausea, a little diarrhea, little desire to eat?
-These are usually other symptoms associated with the inflammation of the lining of our stomach, usually known as gastritis.
 Note that if these symptoms become much more serious, you should go to your doctor to receive proper treatment.
-Sometimes it is simply a weak inflammation that can last two or three days, with the “dirty tongue” as an example of a problem in your stomach that can be corrected through diet and appropriate guidelines.
+Sometimes it’s simply a mild inflammation that can last two or three days.
+A white tongue can be an example of a problem in your stomach that you can fix through diet and appropriate guidelines.

-Usually, a white or yellow tongue is almost always due to either a digestive problem, poor oral hygiene, or ultimately, the need to cleanse our liver.
-Let’s see what other symptoms we must consider in order to link this to a liver issue.
+Usually, a white or yellow tongue is almost always due to either a digestive problem, poor oral hygiene, or ultimately, because you need to cleanse your liver.
+Let’s see what other symptoms you should consider in order to link this problem to a liver issue: